 Like most professionals, my path to success was not linear, but full of highs and lows.
-But my persistent pursuit out of the box (and my failures) are what inspired me to become a doctor, and more importantly, to do the work that I do today.
+But my persistent pursuit out of the box (and my perseverance through failures) are what inspired me to become a doctor, and more importantly, to do the work that I do today.
 The calm, measured, and logical doctor you see smiling at you on this page was once a ferocious competitor—addicted to achievement, driven by external motivation, and riddled with tremendous stress.
-I know what it’s like to create results, but I also know how to overcome the internal obstacles that erode motivation and success.
+I know what it’s like to create extraordinary results, but I also know how to overcome the internal obstacles that erode motivation and well-being.

 HERE’S MY STORY.

 I went from being a 5x national tennis champion—top ranked in the world—with a contract from Sergio Tacchini to a lost, unfocused, former pro athlete in just six years.
 And from that journey I received my greatest gift ever.
 Let me explain.

 I grew up as a creative in a conservative family environment, so naturally I stayed quiet and had constant pent up frustration.
 Sports was my outlet; the only time I felt like me.
 I wasn’t overly gifted, but I was driven.
 I never let anybody out-work me, I took risks nobody else would, and I had an insatiable desire to discover what is possible.
 That’s how I became a 5x national tennis champion.